Happy embroidery letters banner

 Embroidery letters banner stitches

 The embroidery letters banner uses Backstitch, French Knot, Satin Stitch and Stem Stitch embroidery stitches.
-These are all quite straightforward, and we have full instructions explaining these embroidery stitches right here on Gathered.
-Click for our how to Backstitch tutorial, or visit our how to do French knots guide.
+These are all quite straightforward, and we have full instructions explaining these embroidery stitches.
+Find out how to Backstitch, or visit our how to do French knots guide.
 See our article on how to do Satin stitch and our how to do Stem stitch walkthrough.
-You'll find plenty of other advice for strarting out with embroidery in our embroidery for beginners article.
+You'll find plenty of other advice for starting out with embroidery in our embroidery for beginners article.

 Step 1